eliranwong/letmedoit/README.md

 * Enter ".cancel" or press "ctrl+c" to cancel

-* Enter ".quit" or press "ctrl+q" to quit
+* Enter ".quit" or press "ctrl+q" to exit

+* Press "ctrl+k" for keyboard shortcuts

 # Automatic Update